governance-game/governance-game/README.md

 Each variable should be a list of card names located in the [`cards`](cards) directory.
 Note that the directory and the `.tex` extension are omitted.

+Sometimes blank cards may be useful, thus [cards/rules-blank-1.tex](cards/rules-blank-1.tex) is included in the default deck."

+Duplicate cards can be created by creating a symbolic link with a different name to an existing card, for example: [cards/actor-inhouse-developer-2.tex](cards/actor-inhouse-developer-2.tex).

 Type `make DECK_ENV=/path/to/my-deck.env` to generate a custom deck.